-We’re heading over to Tampa for a quick getaway and a dinner at what may be our favorite restaurant anywhere, Bern’s Steak House.
-It’s one of our Favorite Central FL Restaurants Off Disney/Universal Property and well worth the 80 mile drive to get there from Orlando.
+We were headed to Tampa for a quick getaway and a dinner at what may be our favorite restaurant anywhere, Bern’s Steak House.
+It’s one of our Favorite Central FL Restaurants Off Disney/Universal property and well worth the 80 mile drive to get there from Orlando.
 Since dinners there can last several hours, it’s nice if you can stay overnight in Tampa.
 Even moreso in that you don’t have to worry about driving after sampling a glass of wine (or two or three) from their 500,000 bottle wine cellar.

 The perfect hotel for that type of evening is the Epicurean Hotel, which part of the Marriott Autograph Collection and is located right across the street from Bern’s.

 Over a decade in the making, the 137 room hotel opened in 2013 in partnership with the owners of Bern’s Steak House.
-The hotel is focused around food and has an excellent restaurant in its own right on site along with a Retail Store of Bern’s Fine Wine & Spirits and a rooftop bar, EDGE.
+The hotel is focused around food and has an excellent restaurant of its own, right on site, along with a retail store of Bern’s Fine Wine & Spirits and a rooftop bar, EDGE.

-We’ve stayed here before, in 2014, and it was perfect for a luxury weekend staycation (is it really a staycation if you had to travel and hour and a half to get there?).
+We’ve stayed here before, in 2014, and it was perfect for a luxury weekend staycation (is it really a staycation if you had to travel an hour and a half to get there?).